JanaRubiano/Hangman_Game/README.md

 ---

-Welcome to this repository in which we would like to show you the development of the hangman game through Python programming code.
+Welcome to this repository where we will showcase the development of the Hangman game using Python programming code.

-First of all, we will present the index of what you can find in this repository.
+Firstly, we will provide an index of the contents you can find in this repository:

-**Index:**
+ _**Index:**_

-* Explanation of the development of the hangman game code.
+1. Explanation of the Hangman game code development.

-   * Pseudocode of the basic code structure.
+      * Pseudocode outlining the basic code structure.
-   * Each function explanation.
+      * Detailed explanation of each function.

-* Steps to install the game.
+2. Instructions for installing the game.
-* How to use the code.
+3. Guide on how to use the code.
-* References.
+4. References.

+We hope you find this repository informative and enjoy exploring the Hangman game development process.

 ---